hashicorp/terraform-provider-google/.github/CONTRIBUTING.md

 The `TESTARGS` variable is regexp-like, so multiple tests can be run in parallel by specifying a common substring of those tests (for example, `TestAccContainerNodePool` to run all node pool tests).
 There are 1500+ tests, and running all of them takes over 4 hours and requires a lot of GCP quota.

-### Ensuring no plan-time difference to upstream provider
+### Ensuring no plan-time difference to latest provider release (optional)

-To ensure the resource you are modifying doesn't result in diff to existing deployments you can run set the [environment variable](https://github.com/GoogleCloudPlatform/magic-modules/blob/a30da2040ca7b8bd37186d8521a911e7469da632/mmv1/third_party/terraform/utils/provider_test.go.erb#L284-L286) `UPSTREAM_DIFF` before running a test.
-This will append plan only steps using the upstream provider (`google` or `google-beta`) after all configuration deployments to ensure uniformity.
-This is recommended when you are modifying existing fields and do not want to break existing user deployments.
+In a case where you are editing an existing field you might want to ensure the resource you are modifying doesn't result in a diff to existing deployments.
+You can run set the [environment variable](https://github.com/GoogleCloudPlatform/magic-modules/blob/a30da2040ca7b8bd37186d8521a911e7469da632/mmv1/third_party/terraform/utils/provider_test.go.erb#L284-L286) `RELEASE_DIFF` before running a test.
+This will append plan only steps using the latest released/published provider (`google` or `google-beta`) after all configuration deployments to ensure uniformity.

 ```
-export UPSTREAM_DIFF=true
+export RELEASE_DIFF=true
 make testacc TEST=./google TESTARGS='-run=TestAccContainerNodePool_basic'
 ```